-Restaurants of PGA National Resort
+PGA National Restaurants

 The hotel has quite a few restaurants.
 We got to enjoy two of them

-Palm Terrace – this is where the breakfast buffet is held and it’s a great place.
+This is where the breakfast buffet is held and it’s a great place.

 Plus, we were so lucky.
 Santa Claus and Mrs. Claus were visiting the day were there.
 And they weren’t just snapping photos with the kids, they were actually entertaining them with magic tricks and other fun stuff.
 A huge bonus to our stay.

-Waves Restaurant – this restaurant is located right by the pool and is open mainly for lunch.
+This restaurant is located right by the pool and is open mainly for lunch.
 The day we were there they had a lunch buffet – BBQ style.

 Plus, I loved their bucket Mojitos – and yes I did finish it all (only took me five hours to do so).

-Health and Racquetball and Tennis Club
+PGA National Tennis, Health and Racquetball Club

 They have a full gym and also a gym just for personal trainers.

 And a lap pool so you don’t get hit by kids playing.